 Turn your cover right side out.
 I like to use a BBQ Skewer to help poke out my corners so they are nice and flat.
 Then, fold under the raw edge of the opening a 1/4" and press it flat.

 Finally, fold the left hand and right hand sides inwards 7 1/4" onto the lining to create the "pockets".
 Pin the folded sides in place as well as pinning the pressed raw edge opening close.
 Stitch 1/8" around the entire folded to cover to make the pockets ad close the opening.
 This can get a little tricky around the corners as there is a lot of bulk, so go nice and slow, and I like to use the hand crank on my machine for the last stitch in each corner before turning.

 And all that is left is to put your binder into the cover.
 I find the easiest way to do this is to turn the binder basically backwards, and slide the binder front and back into the pockets.

 And just like that, you have the most adorable Quilted Recipe Binder Cover!!!

 I hope you enjoy this Free Pattern and helpful hints tutorial :) If you make your own Quilted Recipe Binder Cover I would love to see it!!!
-You can add it to my Flickr Group here or send me a picture at email@example.com.
+You can add to social media with #happyquiltingwithmc, send me a picture at firstname.lastname@example.org, or add it to my Flickr Group.
 I hope you just love making your own as much as I loved making this one!!!
 They are fast to make and would make wonderful gifts!!!
 In fact, I might be making a new one soon, as this one has had a request from a loved one ;)

 And I want to say a huge thank you to Andrea Miller for having me as part of this wonderful Vintage Kitchen Blog tour!!!